sb2nov/sb2nov.github.io/_posts/2014-02-09-Guide-to-make-a-website-like-this.md

 **Step 10** : Just push the source code to the github repository and Github will automatically render it, `git push`.

-**Step 11** : It you find anything wrong in this guide.
+**Step 11** : If you find anything wrong in this guide.
 Please let me know about it.